glennklockwood/limelead/content/sysadmin-howtos/terasic-de10-nano.md

     # systemctl disable de10-nano-gadget-init.service

-Appears to be absolutely required to use the DE10-Nano as a USB host, or else the USB OTG port gets configured as a host, then switches to a device, then leaves different parts of Linux confused about its ultimate state.
+appears to be absolutely required to use the DE10-Nano as a USB host, or else the USB OTG port gets configured as a host, then switches to a device, then leaves different parts of Linux confused about its ultimate state.

+I later found that the USB would still drop with this error, suggesting that the device was reverting from host mode:

+    [  588.465205] dwc2 ffb40000.usb: Mode Mismatch Interrupt: currently in Device mode

+Disabling the `de10-nano-synergy-init` service seems to work around this:

+    # systemctl disable de10-nano-synergy-init.service

+The configuration for this service tries to bind the synergy client to the USB OTG Ethernet gadget, so this may have been causing the regression.

 [Terasic DE10-Nano Kit download page at Intel]: https://downloadcenter.intel.com/download/26687/
 [Etcher]: http://www.etcher.io